How to deal with tides when open water swimming

 It also means that if you’re planning on swimming parallel to a beach, you can always keep a reference on where you are and make sure you’re not swimming further and further out to sea.

-Aim to sight as you feel yourself rise on the waves, as this is when you’ll enjoy the best view of where you’re going.
+Aim to sight as you feel yourself rise on the crest of waves, as this is when you’ll enjoy the best view of where you’re going.
 You may have to lift your head higher than you might in a lake or other flatter water, so it’s a good idea to kick your legs harder for a moment so you don’t lose momentum as your legs sink.

 Because the water is moving around so much compared to more contained swims in areas such as lakes, you really need to keep your arms moving.
 While we like to get maximum length on our strokes, we definitely don’t want to have dead spots or gliding; this becomes more important in the sea, as any points where we slow down are likely to increase the chance of being pushed in odd directions.